 Further training and advanced riding is often a taboo subject.
-Many riding schools coach students to pass both tests.
-Many senior riders have never taken a formal test or training.
-Dad even tells me his assessment was to ride around the block, not fall off, and that’s was a pass.
+Many riding schools coach students to pass both MOD1 and MOD2 tests.
+Many senior riders have never even taken a formal test, training or had their skills assessed.
+Dad tells me his assessment was to ride around the block, not fall off, and that’s was a pass.
 Going against the grain I took the IAM RoadSmart course to increase my riding skills and get rid of bad habits I had picked up over the years.

-I found passing my A test quite easy, I have had my car licence for a number of years so understand how roads work, and took to riding well.
+Personally, I found passing my A test quite easy, I have had my car licence for a number of years so understand how roads work, and took to riding well.
 Getting clean sheets on mod 1 and 2, was a highlight, but I still wanted to develop more skills.

 Post-test education consists typically of one of two courses; either ROSPA (The Royal Society for the Prevention of Accidents) and IAM (Institute of Advanced Motorists.)
 Both aim to promote safer riding.
 There is a broad mix of both theory and on-road practical, but both syllabi revolve around the Roadcraft manual, usually considered the Gold standard for motorcycling.

 I opted for IAM RoadSmart, purely because great deals are available at shows.
 Between the courses, there is little difference.
 ROSPA requires a retest every three years to ensure necessary standards are met, whereas IAM has a recurring yearly membership fee and encouraged to retest frequently.

 IAM RoadSmart has three tiers of award (Pass, F1rst, and Masters) with Masters being the highest attainable.
 Masters is a separate course, after attaining a pass or a F1rst with an increase in standards again.
 There is no time limit; you can take as long as you need to get up to standard for your final observed ride.